-This seminar is the online version of LAW 0794.
-It explores the intersection of law and history.
+This seminar explores the intersection of law and history.
 Depending on the instructor, the seminar will survey the development of the American legal system; explore a particular historical period or topic; or allow students to select the specific historical issue to be examined.
 Accordingly, students are strongly encouraged to consult with the instructor prior to enrolling in the course.